|Guest blogger Henry Choo|

 The sounds of beautiful singing, interspersed with peals of laughter, is all that can be heard.

 Today’s full-run of the opera is sans the 40-strong chorus.
 The absence of chorus is a strange scenario for me, since my opening scene involves interaction with the male chorus.

 Nevertheless, the full-run goes well and we crowd around the rehearsal director, Luise Napier, like footballers around their coach at half-time.
 This is the critical end of a rehearsal; where we’re told what we did well, and what we could have done better.
 Our conductor, Ollivier Cuneo, patiently waits his turn to address us whilst language coach, Marie-Clare, continues to pen her individualised notes in her flowing script.

 The final studio rehearsal has concluded – the first two rehearsal weeks of four are up.
 Next stop is a full-company piano dress rehearsal on the State Theatre Stage at the Arts Centre.
 I take my rehearsal notes and weary body home.
 I am looking forward to my day off tomorrow.

-The Pearlfishers is now playing at the Arts Centre, Melbourne.
+The Pearlfishers opens at the Arts Centre, Melbourne, on 4 May 2011.
 For more about performance dates, cast details and ticket prices, click here.